The functions listed below make up the organizational structure of a typical health insurance, or health plan provider, company.

 The business development function performs the marketing and sales of health plans.
 This function is responsible for developing new business opportunities and selling their clients’ exclusive health plans to consumers.
 They are also largely responsible for the maintenance and development of existing client base, longterm customer relationship management, and channel support.

-Common Job Titles: Sales, Sales Support, Channel Support, Sales Representative
+Common Job Titles: Sales Support Representative, Channel Support, Sales Representative

 Network Development & Management